Without realizing it, I have been making the place ready for his whirlwind to arrive.

 Having or not having children is a choice most women get to make today.
 Women, in a historical perspective, only recently got to make this choice.
 But I think the discussion of children or no children, one or two or twelve, (as Ingrid Hill had and still managed to write Ursula Under, one the best books I have ever laid eyes on), is beside the point.

 Creative work, good intellectually valuable work, is borne no matter what your life circumstances.
 It is up to you to make the choice to nurture that work.
 Many commenters on Sandler’s article suggest that the way our society values mothering, what services are available to a woman with children are forces that have the most impact on a woman’s creative work.
-A woman may or may not have a partner willing or able to support her creative work, she may struggle with time and budget and scheduling conflicts that no partner or day care center can completely alleviate.
+A woman may or may not have a partner willing or able to support her creative work, she may struggle with time and budget and scheduling conflicts that no partner or day care center can completely ease.
 So, she adapts.
 She finds a way to work.

 Here is a bit from an interview with author Ingrid Hill on Bookslut: